 Lectures: This is a fully online, Canvas-based course.
-The website for the syllabus, all lectures, reading materials, announcements, tests, etc. will be posted on eLearning: http://lss.at.ufl.edu.
+The website for the syllabus, all lectures, reading materials, announcements, tests, etc. will be posted on eLearning: http://elearning.ufl.edu.
 All lectures for this course are narrated presentations and will include videos and supplemental readings.
-We will provide text from all the narrated presentations, but you should pay close attention, as knowing and understanding the spoken information is critical for success in this course.
-All lectures and tests will be delivered online in Canvas.
+We will provide text from all the narrated presentations.

-Please note that all video clips and photographs are copyrighted and are NOT to be used outside of this class and may be used only this semester.
-Please do not copy or distribute these photographs or video clips.
+Please note that all video clips and photographs are copyrighted and are NOT to be used outside of this class.
+They may be viewed and used only by students this semester.
+Students are prohibited from copying and/or distributing these photographs or video clips.
 All class notes are provided for educational use only.